Midnight's Children (film): Plot

-The PM, an ardent believer in horoscopes, is advised that the Midnight's Children have powers that are a threat to her supremacy, and so under the guise of a sterilisation programme she orders their incarceration.
+Gandhi, an ardent believer in horoscopes, is advised that the Midnight's Children have powers that are a threat to her supremacy, and so under the guise of a sterilisation programme she orders their incarceration.
 Shiva, leading the project and in search of Saleem, bulldozes the entire ghetto (killing countless) and captures Saleem.
 Under torture Saleem gives information about the other children, who are soon incarcerated and sterilized to drain their powers.
-The Emergency ends when the PM is defeated in an election, the children are all simultaneously released and Shiva dies in a road accident as he attempts to flee the country pursued by authorities for his crimes.
+The Emergency ends when the PM is defeated in an election, the children are all simultaneously released (the guards all having abandoned the complex into the night) and Shiva dies in a road accident as he attempts to flee the country pursued by authorities for his crimes.
 Saleem finds his son living with Picture Singh, who tells him Parvati died in the ghetto clearance.
 Reunited, the three have lunch at a restaurant where Saleem realizes the chutney he is eating is similar to the chutney his ayah Mary used to prepare for him in childhood.
 He obtains the address of the Bombay-based chutney company and they set out to find it.
 There Saleem and Mary, the company's owner, are overjoyed to be reunited and the film concludes as Saleem's son, Aadam, utters his first-ever word.